srankmeng/my-k8s-training/workshops/10_monitoring/03_grafana/README.md

 ### Setup Grafana

-Add datasources choose Prometheus and input prometheus server url as prometheus service's ip
+Add datasources choose Prometheus and input prometheus server url as prometheus service's ip or input `http://prometheus-server`
-> You can input Prometheus url if on network, but this case Grafana don't know `prometheus.example.url` so use prometheus service's ip instead
+> You can input Prometheus url if on network, but this case Grafana don't know `prometheus.example.url`
 ```
 kubectl get service -n monitoring
 ```